These dragon fruit protein bites are made with 3 ingredients and with a zing of citrus help restore muscles, make hair

-Dragon fruit, also called pitaya, is actually from the cactus family and has such numerous nutritional benefits.
+Immunity boosters.
+Thanks to dragon fruit, also called pitaya.
+The fruit is actually from the cactus family and has such numerous nutritional benefits.
 They strengthen your immune system with flavonoids and extremely high levels of vitamin C. They fight disease with a huge concentration of antioxidants, as well as B vitamins.